SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This target is interpreted to cover research about:
 * The preservation of diversity of farmed species/wild relatives (phrases 1,2).
 * Establishment/maintenance of agricultural genetic banks/preservation of tissue (seed, plant, animal), as this is mentioned as a way to maintain genetic diversity (phrase 3).
-* Benefit sharing for genetic resources and traditional knowledge (phrase 4).
+* Benefit sharing for genetic resources and traditional knowledge related to food and agriculture (phrases 4,5).

 The FAO Second Global Assessment of Animal Genetic Resources was used as a source of terms (<a id="FAO2015">[Commission on Genetic Resources for Food and Agriculture Assessments, 2015](#f11)</a>).
 Types of crops and livestock expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f1)</a>).
 Major crops or "important food crops" are included, oil crops excluded.
 Root crops are covered by `crops`. `farming OR farmer$ OR farm$` will cover types of farming in two words e.g. forest farms, family farms, fish farming.

+Central instruments are The Treaty on Plant Genetic Resources for Food and Agriculture, the Convention on Biological Diversity and elaborations in the Nagoya Protocol.

-This query consists of 4 phrases.
+This query consists of 5 phrases.

 #### Phrase 1